Exploring Route 395

 Hot Creek Geological Site

 This was my second favorite stop and I wish that we could have spent an entire day exploring this area.
 You can read all the details about Hot Creek here.
-We saw and explored the main stretch from the photo but there are trails along the gorge that go much further than we were able to discover given our time-frame.
-But the warm water and the blue-green algae and knowing the background of the ancient volcano piqued my interest and the scenery was stunning.
+We saw and explored the main stretch shown in the photo, but there are trails along the gorge that go much further than we were able to discover given our time-frame.
+The warm water and the blue-green algae and knowing the background of the ancient volcano piqued my interest and the scenery was stunning.
 I will go back here and spend time exploring.
 There are restrooms in the main parking lot, although they weren’t pretty when we visited and only two of six were open.
 The walk down was a bit steep so wear appropriate shoes for this one.

 Mt.
 Whitney Hatchery